tgharold/sync2usb/LUKS.md

 $ sudo chmod 0600 /root/usb-keyfile
 ```

-After creating the keyfile, I strongly suggest that you use GPG to encrypt
+After creating the keyfile, you should use GPG to encrypt
 it and then mail a copy to yourself.
 Or place a copy on a
 [M-Disc](https://en.wikipedia.org/wiki/M-DISC) and store that disc in a secure
 location (safe, safe deposit box).
 Without the keyfile or the password